Updated on May 28, 2019

 6. BIP wallet to write off commission.

 Mobile Game.
 Thanks to the Freemium model, users can enjoy any game for free, and the developer maintains a permanent source of income.
 Imagine that interested users can buy an in-game currency created in the blockchain before the game is released.
-Then its value will increase with the popularity of the game.
 In addition, users will be able to transfer their coin balance from one game to another.

 Shopping Center.
 Shops and cafes located in the same retail space can stimulate purchases from each other.
 It is much more interesting for buyers to receive not only a discount on their next purchases but also to use bonuses in a nearby cafe.
 Security and the absence of errors in the blockchain allow coin holders to replenish their balance and spend points without fear of possible errors.
 At the same time, the commission for such payments will be much lower than that of banks.